What is a nutrition label?

 Understanding nutrition facts labels

 The information on the labels can help you eat a healthier and more balanced diet.
-As the FDA explains, the label gives you 2 kinds of information.
-One part is product-specific.
-It includes serving size, calories and nutrients.
-These are different with each food product.
-The other part includes daily values.
-These are percentages that show the nutrition an average person will get from eating 1 serving.
-The percentage of daily value is a general guide.
-It can help you see if a food is high or low in a nutrient.
-5% or less is low, 20% or more is high.
+As the FDA explains, the label gives you 4 kinds of information: Serving information (number of servings and serving size); calories per serving; nutrients per serving; and the percentage of daily value for each nutrient.
+The daily values can help you see if a food is high or low in a nutrient.
+5% or less is low, 20% or more is high.1

 The daily value percentage is based on a person who eats 2,000 calories a day.
 You may need more or fewer depending on your age, size and activity level.
 But the percentage of daily value is still a helpful gauge.